 Breakout Session Listing:

-When integrated with overall business strategy—corporate citizenship helps companies successfully achieve business goals.
+When integrated with overall business strategy, corporate citizenship helps companies successfully achieve business goals.
 In this session, hear from companies that are effectively aligning diversity and inclusion and business goals and creating value for business and society.

 Corporate citizenship adds value differently in B2B companies than it does in B2C.
 Hear from corporate citizenship practitioners about how to champion corporate citizenship in the B2B space by fostering trust, transparency, and strong relationships with customers and suppliers.
-Research show that the value corporate citizenship offers to B2B companies is substantial.
-From the reputational and financial benefits reached through stakeholder engagement, to the efficiency, human rights, and sustainability opportunities found in value chain management, to the retention and engagement possibilities of employee efforts.
+Research shows that the value corporate citizenship offers to B2B companies is substantial—from the reputational and financial benefits reached through stakeholder engagement, to the efficiency, human rights, and sustainability opportunities found in value chain management, to the retention and engagement possibilities of employee efforts.

 In the last three decades, the role of a corporate citizenship professional has evolved.
 While many still operate in small teams, citizenship professionals have become experts at drawing on the ideas, expertise, effort, and financial support of internal and external partners to advance businesses, communities, and world.
 In this session, hear from your peers about how they navigate their corporate citizenship ecosystems to make the best possible use of the constraints and opportunities they offer.

-Intersection of business and social movements
+Intersection of Business and Social Movements

-For years, U.S. businesses have been reticent to show support for social justice issues both in the US and abroad, but in the recent past we have seen many major corporations and CEOs stepping forward.
+For years, U.S. businesses have been reticent to show support for social justice issues both in the U.S. and abroad, but in the recent past we have seen many major corporations and CEOs stepping forward.
 Why now?
 And which issues have bubbled to the top?
-Several at the top of the public discourse have been: the legalizing of gay marriage, fighting the “bathroom bills” attempted to be enacted by various state governments, the Refugee crisis and supporting the Black Lives Matter movement.
+Several at the top of the public discourse have been: the legalizing of gay marriage, fighting the “bathroom bills” attempted to be enacted by various state governments, the refugee crisis and supporting the Black Lives Matter movement.
 Will we see more of these in the future?
 What are the benefits?
 What are the costs at stake?

 The global economy requires us to think about multiple societal expectations, cultural references, and business practices.
 In this session, hear from peers who manage the unique challenges of global programs, including working with local NGOs, navigating laws and regulations, and engaging with employees on the ground.